lsu-ddem/pathways-site/content/4_PhysicalComputing/_index.md

 ## Specific differences between Arduino and Javascript, and things to note:

-Below is a list of some of the more common differences and functions that we will come across when using arduino for this class.
+Below is a list of some of the more common differences from Javascript as well as functions that we will come across when using Arduino for this class.
 Be sure to reference this page if you need a refresher on these items when you are working on your assignments.

 ### void vs function